 According to the SEO experts at Moz, an ideally-optimized page in 2020 would include its main keywords in its:

 - Image alt text, and

 Grab the Yoast SEO plugin for free and it will tell you exactly where and how to use your keywords, like this:

 This is one of the SEO tactics that doesn’t get easier than that!

 2. Use Heading Tags to Show What Your Content is About.

 This may sound complicated, but trust me – it’s not.
-Header tags are simply headings used to indicate to Google and to your readers what your content is about.
-In the HTML of your page, header tags will look something like this:
+Heading tags are simply headings used to indicate to Google and to your readers what your content is about.

 H1: Each page should have one (and only one) H1 tag.
 It will usually be the title of your page or post, and is important both for rankings and for user experience.